Brain Injury & Trauma

 If you are injured in an automobile accident, it is imperative that you seek prompt medical attention for any type of head injury.
 Prompt intervention by qualified specialists may prevent secondary injury, that may take place in the minutes and days following the injury.
 Including alterations in cerebral blood flow and the pressure within the skull.

-If you or a loved one has suffered what you believe may be a traumatic brain injury from an accident, call Scott and Fenderson PA today at 727-321-0099, or submit the case evaluation form and we will be happy to discuss your case with you.
+If you or a loved one has suffered what you believe may be a traumatic brain injury from an accident, call Scott and Fenderson PLLC today at 727-321-0099, or submit the case evaluation form and we will be happy to discuss your case with you.
 We offer a free consultation for all personal injury cases.
 Don’t delay, you may have a valid claim for traumatic brain injury, but you must bring your case within the statute of limitations for this type of injury.